Pesticides: Designed to kill

 Treatment for head lice also enjoys simple alternatives.
 While there are many pesticide-free shampoos on the market now, Dr. Moshe Ipp of Toronto’s Hospital for Sick Children recommends massaging in a 50:50 combination of mineral oil and vinegar.
 Cover with a shower cap.
 Wait one hour.
 And remove nits with a vinegar soaked comb.
 Wash with regular shampoo.

-We would like to acknowledge the Workers Health and safety Centre for the use of this resource paper.
+NOTE: We would like to acknowledge the Workers Health and Safety Centre for the use of this resource paper.